Handled the ball

-Handled the ball was formerly one of the methods of dismissing a batsman in the sport of cricket, but was integrated into the Law on obstructing the field when the Laws of Cricket were rewritten in 2017.
-It dictated that either batsman can be given out if they intentionally touch the ball with a hand that is not holding their bat.
-An exception was given if the batsman handled the ball to avoid injury.
-It was governed by Law 33 of the 2000 Edition of the Laws, and was a rare way for a batsman to be dismissed: in the history of cricket, there have been 61 instances in first-class matches and 5 occasions in List A games.
-In most cases this occurred when a batsman thought that the ball was going to hit their wicket, and knocked it away from the stumps with their hand.
+Handled the ball was formerly one of the methods of dismissing a batter in the sport of cricket, but was integrated into the Law on obstructing the field when the Laws of Cricket were rewritten in 2017.
+It dictated that either batter can be given out if they intentionally touch the ball with a hand that is not holding their bat.
+An exception was given if the batter handled the ball to avoid injury.
+It was governed by Law 33 of the 2000 Edition of the Laws, and was a rare way for a batter to be dismissed: in the history of cricket, there have been 61 instances in first-class matches and 5 occasions in List A games.
+In most cases this occurred when a batter thought that the ball was going to hit their wicket, and knocked it away from the stumps with their hand.

 In international cricket, only ten dismissals have been in this fashion; on seven occasions in Test cricket and three times in One Day Internationals.
 The South African Russell Endean became the first victim of this method in international cricket when he was dismissed in a 1957 Test match against England.
-The final occurrence was in an ODI in 2015, when Chamu Chibhabha of Zimbabwe was given out against Afghanistan.
+The final occurrence was in an ODI in 2015, when Chamu Chibhabha of Zimbabwe was given out against Afghanistan national cricket team.
+After the rebranding of the law, Mushfiqur Rahim handled the ball in a test match against New Zealand.
+On appeal, he was given out 'Obstructing the field'.

 Definition

 Handled the ball was Law 33 in the Laws of Cricket established by the Marylebone Cricket Club (MCC).
-A batsman could be given out for handling the ball if, while playing a delivery, the batsman intentionally touched the ball with one or both of their hands not holding the bat.
-A decision of not out would be reached if the batsman handled the ball to avoid incurring an injury.
-A bowler did not receive credit for the wicket when a batsman was dismissed in this fashion.
+A batter could be given out for handling the ball if, while playing a delivery, the batter intentionally touched the ball with one or both of their hands not holding the bat.
+A decision of not out would be reached if the batter handled the ball to avoid incurring an injury.
+A bowler did not receive credit for the wicket when a batter was dismissed in this fashion.